 This process eliminates the need for merchants to store your card information – information that cybercrooks can easily swipe if one-click payment capabilities aren’t in place.

-“Improved online payments security is a benefit of Secure Remote Commerce.
+“Improved online payments security is a benefit of Click to Pay.
 EMV (chip) cards have become commonplace in recent years.
 They do a very good job deterring in-person fraud, so most of the bad guys have shifted their efforts online,” says Ted Rossman, industry analyst for CreditCards.com.

 “I’m glad to see that Visa, Mastercard, American Express and other EMVco participants are deepening their online security,” he adds.
 “It’s also a good reminder that credit cards offer better fraud protections than debit cards.”

-Why did credit card companies launch Secure Remote Commerce?
+Why did credit card companies launch Click to Pay?

 The answer boils down to one word: competition.
-Amazon, Apple Pay, Google Pay and PayPal already enable one-click checkout.
-With Secure Remote Commerce, the credit card payment processors are trying to catch up to these rivals.
+Amazon, Apple Pay, Google Pay and PayPal already enabled one-click checkout.
+With Click to Pay, the credit card payment processors are trying to catch up to these rivals.

-A survey by PYMNTS.com, a news site that covers the payments industry, found that 70 percent of online merchants accepted one-click payments through PayPal versus less than 5 percent for the options from American Express, Mastercard and Visa.
+A pre-Click to Pay survey by PYMNTS.com, a news website that covers the payments industry, found that 70% of online merchants accepted one-click payments through PayPal versus less than 5% for the individual options from American Express, Mastercard and Visa.

-Amazon’s patent for one-click online ordering expired in September 2017, paving the way for Secure Remote Commerce and other one-click payment methods.
+Amazon’s patent for one-click online ordering expired in September 2017, paving the way for Click to Pay and other one-click payment methods.